WDVD: Top 40 (1982–1986)

-Rhythmic top 40 (1986-1992)
+Rhythmic top 40 (1986–1992)

 In 1986, shortly after Capital Cities merged with ABC, the station retooled itself as Power 96.
 Under programmer Rick Gillette, the station added more dance music and urban contemporary product to its CHR playlist, and listenership increased, leading the station to be a regular top 10 ratings finisher through the end of the decade.
 In 1989, the station rebranded as simply 96.3 FM, taking on even more of a rhythmic contemporary lean.
 For much of the 1980s, WHYT was Detroit's local affiliate for Casey Kasem's (and then Shadoe Stevens') "American Top 40" and the first couple of years of Scott Shannon's "Rockin' America Top 30 Countdown".
 WHYT ended its run with "Rockin' America" in 1986 when its affiliation moved to WDFX.

 WHYT's major competitors from the mid-1980s through the early 1990s were Z95.5 and 99.5 The Fox, as well as then-Churban powerhouse WJLB.
 The station's peak of popularity came during its days as both Power 96 and then 96.3 FM from roughly 1986 to 1991, when the station moved its music mix toward rhythmic CHR (while not totally abandoning mainstream pop and rock), frequently racked up top five Arbitron ratings 12+, and was one of the top stations in the 12-24 age demographics (often neck-and-neck with WJLB, with Z95.5 coming in a distant third despite often beating WHYT 12+).
-Michael J. Foxx (not to be confused with actor Michael J. Fox), Sonny Joe Harris, Bo "The Jammer" Jackson (not to confused with the sports star Bo Jackson), Dave Fogel, Lisa Lisa "The Party Princess" Orlando (not to be confused with the musical artist Lisa Lisa of Lisa Lisa & Cult Jam), Michael Waite and the Morning Zoo were all popular DJ's at WHYT.
+Michael J. Foxx (not to be confused with actor Michael J. Fox), Sonny Joe Harris, Beau “The Jammer" Daniels, Dave Fogel, Lisa Lisa "The Party Princess" Orlando (not to be confused with the musical artist Lisa Lisa of Lisa Lisa & Cult Jam), Michael Waite and the Morning Zoo were all popular DJ's at WHYT.
 In 1991, however, the debut of 89X, as well as Foxx's departure, took substantial market share away from WHYT as teens and young adults flocked to the "cutting edge" modern rock format of 89X.

-Rhythmic (1992-1994)
+Rhythmic (1992–1994)

-In 1992, the station delved even farther into rhythmic CHR territory, becoming known as "96.3 Jamz."
+In 1992, the station delved even farther into rhythmic CHR territory, becoming known as "96.3 Jamz".
 WHYT eliminated most of the mainstream pop and rock from its playlist and began to focus almost exclusively on hip hop, R&B and dance hits as well as some dance remixes of mainstream hits.